terminalcloud/apps/docs/phusionpassenger.md

 - **Continous Delivery** - Continuously improving your product without any downtime.
 Rolling restarts allows you to deploy new versions without your users noticing.
 - **Reliable** - No more worries, just a stable server to serve all your users at any time to deliver the best product experience.
 - **Scalable** - Phusion Passenger keeps up with the growing demands of your users and customers so you can serve millions of them.
-- **Fast and Lightweight** - Optimized for performance and concurrency, designed to be infinitely horizontally scalable, and uses less than 5 MB of memory.
+- **Fast and Lightweight** - Optimized for performance and concurrency, designed to be infinitely horizontally scalable and uses less than 5 MB of memory.
 Make your web app fly like never before.
 - **Easy to use** - No more headaches or wasting hours figuring things out.
 Focus on your primary task, not on micro-managing software.
 - **Developer Friendly** - Develop your app faster and with more pleasure than ever.
-Use our Cache API, Queue API, Background Worker API, and more.
+Use our Cache API, Queue API, Background Worker API and more.

 ## Snapshot/Terminal contents